Russian athletes could compete in Asian events, IOC says - WHIZ News

 LAUSANNE, Switzerland (AP) — The International Olympic Committee said Friday it will examine a proposal for athletes from Russia and its ally Belarus to resume competing in international sports events in Asia.

-The move comes ahead of a packed calendar of qualifying events for the 2024 Olympics in Paris.
+The move comes ahead of a packed calendar of qualifying events for the 2024 Olympics in Paris, with qualifiers in some sports already underway.

 The IOC recommended on Feb.
 28 — four days after the Russian invasion of Ukraine began — that Russian and Belarusian athletes should be excluded from competition, citing concerns over safety and the integrity of competitions.
 Most Olympic sports followed its lead and imposed bans.

+Bach “thanked the OCA for its creative initiative”, the statement on the IOC website said.
+Russia has territory across Europe and Asia but is traditionally considered part of Europe for the purposes of sports events.

+“In the course of the debate, the Acting President of the Olympic Council of Asia (OCA) stated that, on the Asian continent, the reasons for the protective measures no longer exist,” the IOC statement said.

-“The OCA offered to facilitate the participation of athletes from Russia and Belarus in competitions in Asia under its authority, while respecting the sanctions in place,” the statement said.
+“The OCA offered to facilitate the participation of athletes from Russia and Belarus in competitions in Asia under its authority, while respecting the sanctions in place.”

 The IOC draws a distinction between what it calls “sanctions” such as preventing Russia from hosting sports events and displaying national symbols in competitions, and the “protective measures” of excluding Russian athletes.

+Bach said Wednesday his organization preferred not to exclude Russian and Belarusian athletes but had to because, when it did so in February, national governments were seeking to impose their own restrictions.

 Ukraine has objected to the decision to invite Russian Olympic Committee president Stanislav Pozdnyakov to the conference.
-No representatives of Ukraine were on an attendance list published by the IOC.
+No representatives of Ukraine were on an attendance list published by the IOC for the invite-only event.
+Besides Russia, only the United States and China had their national Olympic bodies represented.

+Sports federations aren’t obliged to follow IOC recommendations and some may keep restrictions on Russia and Belarus.
+World Athletics President Seb Coe said last week that Russia must “get out of Ukraine” before it is readmitted to track and field.
+Coe was on the invite list for the Olympic Summit but was listed Friday as having been “excused.”

+The IOC has allowed Russian athletes at the Olympics before without the country’s flag or anthem.
+A decade of doping disputes led to the Russian team being known as Olympic Athletes from Russia or the Russian Olympic Committee for three consecutive Winter and Summer Olympic Games.

 More AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports